 It was the best of times.
-It was the worse of times… This is how historians will judge the prevailing jellybean situation in America as the 21st century dawned.
+It was the worst of times… This is how historians will judge the prevailing American jellybean situation early in the 21st century.

-Easter 2019 seems as good a time as any to parse the jellybean’s curious evolution in terms of quality, variety and accessibility.
-Like so many things through time (a handful of jellybeans, for example), it’s been something of a mixed bag — but one not immune to progress.
-Twentysome years into the Internet Era, on the dual continua of jellybean innovation and availability, one could argue we have entered a golden age.
+Easter seems as good a time as any to parse the jellybean’s curious evolution from the quality, variety and accessibility standpoint.
+Like so many things through time (a handful of jellybeans, for example), it’s proved something of a mixed bag — but one not immune to progress.
+Twenty-some years into the Internet Era, on the dual continua of jellybean innovation and availability, many would argue we have entered a golden age.

 Then we’d devour them all the same.

 What makes a superior, pectin jellybean?
 In cooking, pectin is commonly used as a natural thickening agent in jams and jellies.
-The first pectin available for purchase was derived from apples, which are naturally rich in it.
-Pectin is essentially a complex carbohydrate found in the cell walls of plants, keeping them rigid and helping to regulate the flow of water between cells.
-You’ll note that some plants, off the vine, begin to lose part of this complex carbohydrate as they age; apples left out too long get soft and mushy as pectin content diminishes.
+The first pectin available for purchase was derived from apples, which are naturally rich in this complex carbohydrate also found in the cell walls of plants.
+It keeps them rigid and helps to regulate the flow of water between cells.
+You’ll note that some plants, off the vine, begin to lose part of this complex carbohydrate as they age; apples left out too long get soft and mushy, as their pectin content diminishes.
 When apples are perfectly ripe, they have a firm and crisp texture, mainly due to the presence of pectin.

 Chemically, I couldn’t tell you what the addition of pectin does or is meant to achieve in the jelly bean-making process.
 I can only tell you what distinguishes the finished product.
 The inside of a pectin jellybean is more taut than inferior beans (the kind purveyed by Brach’s all these years, for example).
 The candied shell of a pectin jellybean is also shinier and boasts more integrity than a regular/inferior jellybean.